-During 2016-17 U Smith stepped down as a member and Chair of the Finance committee, Mr S Foster took on this role.
-Attendance during the year (September 2016 - August 2017) at meetings of the leadership and management finance committee was as follows:
+During 2017-18 D Roberts stepped down as a member of this committee, Mr S Foster remained as chair.
+However, due to the appointment of new trustees, the Autumn term meeting was only attended by three members of the committee and was reconstituted at the FGB in November 2017.
+Attendance during the year (September 2017 - August 2018) at meetings of the leadership and management finance committee was as follows: